ESPP Secondary Field

 Choose one:

 EPS/ESE 50.
-The Fluid Earth: Oceans, Atmosphere, Climate, and Environment (fall)
+The Fluid Earth: Oceans, Atmosphere, Climate, and Environment (spring)

 GenEd 1158.
 Water and the Environment (spring)